suit-wg/architecture/draft-ietf-suit-architecture.md

   * Hybrid Update

-Client-initiated updates take the form of a firmware consumer on a device proactively checking for new firmware images.
+Client-initiated updates take the form of a firmware consumer on a device proactively checking (polling) for new firmware images.

 Server-initiated updates are important to consider because timing of updates may need to be tightly controlled in some high-